hattan/kairo/README.md

 ### Slack Token Configuration
 Kairo has multiple methods in which you can configure the slack api token.
+Select one of the following methods (you don't have to do them all.)

 * Create an environment variable called KAIRO_SLACK_TOKEN.
 Kairo will look for this token and use it if found.
 * Call the method load_token_from_env with the name of the environment varible you would like to use